Swinney looks forward to Sturgeon’s contribution to SNP after being cleared

 Mr Murrell made no plea or declaration when he appeared at Edinburgh Sheriff Court on Thursday and was committed for further examination and bailed.

-Former SNP treasurer Colin Beattie was also informed he will not face any action on Thursday.
+Former SNP treasurer Colin Beattie was also informed by police he will not face any action on Thursday.

 Speaking to journalists following an event hosted by the CBI, Mr Swinney – who served as Ms Sturgeon’s deputy for her entire tenure as first minister – welcomed her efforts in a local by-election in Glasgow which the party won on Friday.